Acclime helps you set up, manage & advance your business in China and beyond.

 Close coordination with staff – both the ones who will remain employed and those being terminated – will produce the smoothest-possible transition for restructuring.
 HR professionals should be sensitive to the following:

-- The HR department is the first to employees and the last to see them on their way out.
+- The HR department is the first to meet employees and the last to see them on their way out.
 HR professionals should be prepared with the critical message and essential questions that need to be addressed.

 - Terminations should be done swiftly and be tightly managed, in a way that aligns with the urgency of change as well as the focus of the company.